-- i.
+۲ 1 No Yes.
+If yes: i.
 Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy promotes affordability and access for families.
-Click or tap here to enter text. - ii.
+N/A ii.
 Provide data (including data on the size and frequency of such amounts) on the extent to which CCDF providers charge additional amounts to families.